Lab-Cave/LabCaveMediationSDK_iOS/README.md

 The current version (2.9.4) is tested with Xcode11 or above and is compatible with iOS 9 and above.

->Is mandatory Xcode11 for archiving
+>Xcode11 is mandatory for building the project

 ## Adding Lab Cave Mediation SDK to your Project